 The CSB investigation staff has had extensive discussions with worker representatives who have voiced their opinions on their systems to the CSB.
-Roy Furre, a Representative from the Norwegian Union of Energy Workers, spoke at the CSB's 2010 public hearing on the Regulatory Approaches to Offshore Oil and Gas Safety, and stated that the Norwegian working environment and the accompanying petroleum regulations empower unions and safety delegates in all phases of the petroleum activities.298 He also noted that the Norwegian petroleum regulations require that all necessary information about risks and decisions be given to the workers' representatives.299 During the CSB's public hearing on Safety Performance Indicators in July 2012, Jake Molloy, the Regional Organizer for the National Union of Rail, Maritime and Transport Workers in the UK, stated that the input of workers is "crucial" in major accident prevention and that "if the people operating these systems and delivering these results are unable for any reason to tell you what the true picture is, everything else is worthless."300 When speaking at a "Step Change for Safety" Conference in Aberdeen, Scotland, on September 5, 2012, Mr. Molloy noted that attending the public hearing in Houston was "eye opening" and that hearing about the US system was like a "walk back in time."301
+Roy Furre, a Representative from the Norwegian Union of Energy Workers, spoke at the CSB's 2010 public hearing on the Regulatory Approaches to Offshore Oil and Gas Safety, and stated that the Norwegian working environment and the accompanying petroleum A tripartite system consisting of active and equal participation from the regulator, workforce, and industry, is necessary for effective safety case implementation.

+regulations empower unions and safety delegates in all phases of the petroleum activities.
+He also noted that the Norwegian petroleum regulations require that all necessary information about risks and decisions be given to the workers' representatives.
+During the CSB's public hearing on Safety Performance Indicators in July 2012, Jake Molloy, the Regional Organizer for the National Union of Rail, Maritime and Transport Workers in the UK, stated that the input of workers is "crucial" in major accident prevention and that "if the people operating these systems and delivering these results are unable for any reason to tell you what the true picture is, everything else is worthless."
+When speaking at a "Step Change for Safety" Conference in Aberdeen, Scotland, on September 5, 2012, Mr. Molloy noted that attending the public hearing in Houston was "eye opening" and that hearing about the US system was like a "walk back in time."